realness-online/web/README.md

 One instance of realness per human person.
 This human person is the Moderator of their instance of Realness.

-A moderator takes responsibility for the content that is created within their instance of realness.
+A moderator takes responsibility for the content that is created within their instance of Realness.

-By moderating an instance of realness you become part of a chain of responsibility that is diffuse.
-Each instance of realness is a unique opportunity users to negotiate norms.
-This way, Human beings can move between networks naturally; Choosing a realness that is a good fit for them.
+By moderating an instance of Realness you become part of a chain of responsibility that is diffuse.
+Each instance of Realness is a unique opportunity users to negotiate norms with their moderator.
+This way, Human beings can move between networks naturally; Choosing a Realness that is a good fit for them.

 It is the explicit goal of realness to create a democratic environment where people feel free to share and communicate yet it is clear who's ass is on the line for what gets said, organized, and done.

-Currently [package.json](package.json) has the license field marked as UNLICENSED – We need to figure that license out.
+Currently [package.json](package.json) has the license field marked as UNLICENSED – This is because we are in an alpha phase of the product roadmap.
+We need to figure this license out.